MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/how-to-enable-frt-for-unc-hosting.md

 ## Test

-Configure a rule to catch all 200s for all URLs for **All Content** to run a test.
+Configure a rule to catch all 200 requests for all URLs for **All Content** to run a test.

 1. In the IIS Manager UI again, expand the **Sites** and select **Default Web Site**.
 1. Double-click on **Failed Request Tracing Rules**.